yssuzen/3005final/README.md

 # DDL and DML
-.SQL files are in the repository.
+.SQL files are in the project repository.

 # Design Decisions: Assumptions and Entity Definitions